-The low cost exit of two TRFs from the market is also evidence of a contestable market because new entrants are reluctant to enter a market where exit may involve substantial shut-down costs.
+The low cost exit of two TRFs from the market is also evidence of a contestable market, because new entrants are reluctant to enter a market where exit may involve substantial shut-down costs.

-It should be noted that the FINRA/NYSE TRF during November 2016 received reports for 10.6% of non-exchange share volume in Regulation NMS stocks that represented 3.8% of overall volume.
+It should be noted that the FINRA/NYSE TRF has, in recent weeks, received reports for almost 10% of all over-the-counter volume in NMS stocks.